cloud8421/marvel/README.md

 ## Testing

-Tests are managed with Karma and npm.
+Tests are managed with Karma, Protractor and npm.
 Assuming you have a working Node installation, you need to:

     $ npm install

+Then, make sure you have webdriver installed:

+    $ make install_webdriver

+And run it:

+    $ make start_webdriver

 After that, you can start the test watcher with:

-    $ npm start
+    $ make watch

 One-off runs are possible with: